alprojects1/home-lab/docker/README.md

 **Docker is an open-source platform designed to automate the deployment, scaling, and management of applications in containers.** Containers are lightweight, portable, and self-sufficient units that include everything needed to run a piece of software, including the code, runtime, system tools, libraries, and settings.

-**Docker was originally developed by **Solomon Hykes as an internal project within dotCloud and released to the public in March 2013 and is licensed under the Apache License Version 2.0.** It has since evolved and become the cornerstone of many modern DevOps and continuous integration/continuous deployment (`CI/CD`) processes.rce
+**Docker was originally developed by **Solomon Hykes as an internal project within dotCloud and released to the public in March 2013 and is licensed under the Apache License Version 2.0.** It has since evolved and become the cornerstone of many modern `DevOps` and continuous integration/continuous deployment (`CI/CD`) processes.rce

-**Docker is open-source however, for commercial use of Docker Engine obtained via Docker Desktop within larger enterprises (`exceeding 250 employees OR with annual revenue surpassing $10 million USD`), a paid subscription is required.** The CLI uses Docker APIs to control or interact with the Docker daemon through scripting or direct CLI commands.
-Many other Docker applications use the underlying API and CLI.
+**Docker is open-source however, for commercial use of Docker Engine obtained via Docker Desktop within larger enterprises (`exceeding 250 employees OR with annual revenue surpassing $10 million USD`), a paid subscription is required.** The `CLI` uses Docker APIs to control or interact with the Docker daemon through scripting or direct commands.
+Many other Docker applications use the underlying `API` and `CLI`.
 The daemon creates and manages Docker objects, such as images, containers, networks, and volumes.

  > By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.